ConfederacyOfGaia/Gaia/feats.md

 ## Tough

 Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.
 In addition, whenever you regain hit points you also regain an additional 2.

+## Trained Reflexes

+*Prerequite: Dexterity 15 or greater*

+Since you were a child, you have learned that it is much easier to make your way through the world if you are ready every time.
+You gain the following benefits:

+* You gain a +2 bonus to your initiative rolls.
+* You gain a +2 bonus to your Dexterity saving throws against effects you can see such as traps and spells.

+## Tumbler

+*Prerequisite: Dexterity 15 or greater*

+You have mastered the art of making acrobatic tricks on the ground and in the air.
+You gain the following benefits:

+* When you would take fall damage, you can reduce the damage taken by 1d8 + your Dexterity bonus.
+If the damage is decreased to 0, you can move up to 10 feet from where you landed.
+* As a bonus action when you move at least 20 feet on your turn, you can impose a disadvantage on the next attack roll against you before the beginning of your next turn.

 ## War Mage